Coding for Combined Block-Symbol Error Correction: Main Code Construction

 \begin{example} Suppose that $q$ is a power of $4$ and take $m = 3$ and $n = (q + 2)/3$.
 Select $H_\In$ to be a parity-check matrix of a $[q{+}2,q{-}1,4]$ triply-extended GRS code over $F$~\cite[p.~326]{MS} and $\code$ to be any linear $[n,k]$ code over $F$.
 Thus, $\Code$ is a linear $[q{+}2,3k]$ code over $F$.
 It follows from the already-proved range of the MDS conjecture that $\Code$, being longer than $q + 1$, cannot be MDS when, say, $2 \le k \le 1 + \frac{1}{6} \sqrt{q}$~\cite{ST}.\eqed \end{example}

-In fact, Example~\ref{ex:nonMDS} shows that there are choices of $F$, $n$, $m$, $\tau$, and $\vartheta$ for which the construction $\Code = (\code,H_\In)$ can be realized to correct any $\tau$ block errors and any $\vartheta$ symbol errors, while, on the other hand, there are no codes over $F$ of the same length and size as $\Code$ that can correct any $2 \tau m + \vartheta$ symbol errors.
-Examples~\ref{ex:BCH} and~\ref{ex:GV} below present a larger range of parameters where this may happen.
+In fact, Example~\ref{ex:nonMDS} shows that there are choices of $F$, $n$, $m$, $\tau$, and $\vartheta$ for which the construction $\Code = (\code,H_\In)$ can be realized to correct any $\tau$ block errors and any $\vartheta$ symbol errors, while, on the other hand, there are no codes over $F$ of the same length and size as $\Code$ that can correct any $2 \tau m + \vartheta$ symbol errors (Example~\ref{ex:BCH} below presents a larger range of parameters where this may happen).

 In Examples~\ref{ex:BCH}--\ref{ex:generalizedconcatenated}, we make a running assumption that $n \le q$, in which case $\code$ can be taken as an MDS code, such as a (possibly extended) GRS code.
 For the sake of simplicity, we will consider in these examples only the block--symbol error-only case, \ie, no erasures are present.